Skip to Content

 Traveling with kids is all about finding a balance of activities which keeps everyone happy.
 Our family vacation in Kyoto included cultural highlights, outdoor activities and some entertaining & developmental activities for the kids.

-Here are the details of our 7-day Kyoto itinerary with kids.
+To help you plan your own family trip to Japan, here are the details of our 7-day Kyoto itinerary with kids:

 Despite being our fifth full day of our Japan family vacation, our baby was still suffering from jet lag.
-He was awake at 3:30 am and showing no signs of going back to sleep.
-We were all up by 6 am, it was the perfect day to visit one of the most popular things to do in Kyoto in hopes of beating the crowds.
+Given we were all up before 6 am, it was the perfect day to visit one of the most popular things to do in Kyoto in hopes of beating the crowds.

 The Fushimi Inari Shrine is open 24-7 and has no admission fee.
 It is not only the most important shrine in Kyoto but it is also one of the top attractions in Japan.

-With thousands of brilliant orange and black torii gates lining the trail up the Inari mountain, this is a Kyoto kids activity they will never forget!
+With thousands of brilliant orange and black torii gates lining the trail up the Inari mountain, Fushimi Inari Shrine is a kid-friendly Kyoto attraction your kids will never forget!

 We arrived at the Fushimi Inari Shrine by subway shortly after 8 am.
-We were amazed to see crowds already starting to arrive.
+We were amazed to see that it was already starting to get busy, even this early in the morning!

-After passing the main temple buildings, we started our amazing journey through the torii gates.
+After passing the main temple buildings, we started our amazing family journey through the famous torii gates.
 The trail started with stairs, which seem to go on forever… oh so many, many stairs….

 We didn’t break away from the crowds until we passed the Yotsutsuji intersection.
 Here you’ll enjoy a place to rest with nice views of Kyoto.
 You can also buy some ice cream here to reward your kids for their efforts.